dexie/Dexie.js/samples/dexie-cloud/dexie-cloud-todo-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn deploy`

+Deploys the built app to gh-pages branch of this github repository under the folder /dexie-cloud-todo-app/.

+Run `yarn build` before `yarn deploy`.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**